Guttering not only looks good, but it guards your home from erosion.

 - The quote

-Unless it is pre-arranged with the owner, we always telephone to book a time for the quote to take place and we endeavour to keep this appointment so that you are not inconvenienced.
-Because this is not the case with some contractors, we are sometimes asked if it is possible to provide a quote on guttering repairs or replacement without the house being eye-balled.
-As a general rule, the short answer to this is "Probably not."
+Unless an arrangement has been made with you, the owner, we always telephone to book a time for the quote to take place and we endeavour to keep this appointment so that you are not inconvenienced.

 - Height of your house